 Dedicated Log Analysis Platforms

 The ELK stack is a common way to access and manage Kubernetes logs, but it can be quite complex with the number of tools to setup and manage.
 Ideally, you want your logging tool to get out of the way and let you focus on your log data and your Kubernetes cluster.
-In this case, it pays to go with a dedicated log analysis platform like LogDNA, which comes with advanced log management features, and is fully managed so you don’t have to worry about availability and scaling your log infrastructure.
+In this case, it pays to go with a dedicated log management and analysis platform like LogDNA, which comes with advanced cloud logging features, and is fully managed so you don’t have to worry about availability and scaling your log infrastructure.

 You can start collecting Kubernetes logs in LogDNA using just 2 simple kubectl commands: